 Jimmy Collins Special Awards

 While there are many different categories of awards presented by the Greater New Orleans Sports Awards Committee, some years the committee finds that there are people deserving of recognition who do not necessarily fit into one specific category.
 For that reason, the Committee presents the Jimmy Collins Special Awards to outstanding individuals and organizations.
-Collins was a longtime New Orleans sportswriter who is credited with creating the Greater New Orleans Sports Awards and forming the awards committee in 1958.
+Collins was a leader of the local Veterans of Foreign Wars post and a hard-working community contributor, who is credited with creating the Greater New Orleans Sports Awards and forming the awards committee in 1958.

 |2018||Joe Este||Bonnabel High School|